-There will probably be three quizzes and 10 problem sets.
-We do not have adequate resources to grade all the problems on the problem sets; I expect that we will record the number of problems attempted and then grade some one selected problem.
+There will probably be two quizzes and nine problem sets.
+If we do not have adequate resources to grade all the problems on the problem sets then only some problems will be graded.

 If you believe a homework problem was misgraded, please return it to the TA, with a note, within one week of when the problem set is returned.
 If you think that a quiz or the midterm was misgraded, please return it to the instructor, with a note, within one week of when the exam was returned.